danifujii/Reinforcement-Learning-Papers/README.md

 ## Results
 ![Results in cartpole](graphs/cartpole_results.png)

 The graphic above shows the results obtained at Cartpole for each implemented algorithm.
 The results were obtained using the median of five runs and smoothed with moving average.
+Each run was finished once the agent averaged more than 200 points of reward in the last 100 episodes.

 ## Aknowledgements
 Other than the linked papers, I have to thank Jaromir Janisch for his great [article](https://jaromiru.com/2016/11/07/lets-make-a-dqn-double-learning-and-prioritized-experience-replay/), which helped me a lot.
 I used his Sum Tree implementation, since it was pretty simple.